en-wl/wordlist/README.md

 When splitting a group other changes must be made to the group to prevent having the same lemma, pos, and defn-note within more than one group.
-To prevent this in the simple case, when ever a pos is changed, existing groups with the target pos are merged into the same group.
+To prevent this in the simple case, whenever a pos is changed, existing groups with the target pos are merged into the same group.
 In other words the above example is equivalent to: